 Looking to learn how to play dominoes?
 No wonder – the best dominoes games are easy to pick up, making them an ideal pastime for players of all ages.
 For new and returning players, we’ve created this no-nonsense beginner’s guide to dominoes, including the key rules you need to play some of the most popular dominoes games.

-For a game that dates as far back as the 11th century, dominoes is still widely played in 2023, rivaling the best board games of the modern age in terms of popularity.
-It’s the king of tile board games and one of the top classic board games we recommend.
+For a pastime that dates as far back as the 11th century, dominoes is still widely played, rivaling the best board games of the modern age in terms of popularity.
+It’s the unquestioned Old Master of tile board games.

 If you don’t take a shine to dominoes, we’ve still got your rainy afternoon covered.
-Try our guides to the best playing card games; or (if you’re of age) the best drinking card games instead.
+Try our guides to the best playing card games; or, if your friends fancy something sillier, check out our spicy Truth or Dare questions.

 For now though, here’s how to play dominoes: